 Answer: A fault will be declared if, in the act of volleying the ball, a player or anything the player is wearing or carrying touches the non-volley zone or touches any non-volley line.

-Answer: You can enter the Non-Volley Zone — also referred to as the Kitchen — at any time as long as you don’t hit a volley while in there.
+Answer: You can enter the Non-Volley Zone at any time as long as you don’t hit a volley while in there.

 Question: Can I stand in the Non-Volley Zone while my partner serves or hits a shot?

-Answer: You can enter and stay in the Non-Volley Zone at any time as long as you don’t hit a volley while in there.
+Answer: While not recommended from a strategic perspective, you can nevertheless enter and stay in the Non-Volley Zone at any time as long as you don’t hit a volley while in there.

-Question: If I am in the Non-Volley Zone, when can I once again hit a volley?
+Question: If I am in the Kitchen, when can I once again hit a volley?

 Answer: You must establish both feet outside the Non-Volley Zone before you can once again volley the ball.

-Question: Can I hit a shot that bounces first while I am standing in the Non-Volley Zone?
+Question: Can I hit a shot that bounces first while I am standing in the Kitchen?

 Answer: Yes, as long as the ball bounces first you can hit a shot while standing in the Non-Volley Zone.
 You simply cannot volley while in the Non-Volley Zone.